 The “Versions” tool of the e-Laws website is a great way to view historical versions of consolidated legislation.
-Simply click one of the listed hyperlinked date ranges to view a snapshot of how that act read during that period of time. e-Laws provides historical versions of consolidated legislation going back until January 2, 2004.
+Simply click one of the listed hyperlinked date ranges to view a snapshot of how that act read during that period of time.
+Depending on the act, e-Laws provides historical versions of consolidated legislation going back as far as 2001.

 Near the top of every consolidated act you will find a section that reads “Legislative History”.
 Here, you can find a list of cites to acts that have affected the current act in some way (whether through amendment, repeal or enactment) since the Revised Statutes of Ontario 1990.
-This is helpful when looking to trace an act back to before the “Versions” cut-off date of 2004.
+This is helpful when looking to trace an act back to before the “Versions” cut-off date.

 When looking for legislative history information for specific provisions, look to the citations provided at the end of each section of the act.
 Unlike the information provided in the “Legislative History” section, these source notes highlight only those acts that have affected the specific section in some way.
 These source notes go back until the Revised Statutes of Ontario 1990.
 For more on how to read and utilize source notes, see our blog post here.